TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 | `corporateTax` | The percentage of state and local tax collections coming from corporate income taxes. |
 | `otherTax` | The percentage of state and local tax collections coming from other taxes. |

 Other Taxes include excise taxes (such as those on alcohol, tobacco, motor vehicles, utilities, and licenses), severance taxes, stock transfer taxes, estate and gift taxes, and other miscellaneous taxes.
-This table classifies Washington’s Business & Occupation (B&O) Tax under Other Taxes.
+This table classifies Washington's Business & Occupation (B&O) Tax under Other Taxes.
 U.S. Census Bureau classifies this as a general sales tax.

 Percentages may not add to 100% due to rounding